 Italy’s School System

-However, compared with the Organization for Economic Co-operation and Development’s (OECD) Education GPS, which uses the Programme for International Student Assessment (PISA) to assess the reading, science, and math skills of 15-year-old students every three years, Italy ranked slightly below the OECD averages in reading, math, and science:
+While Italy ranked #14 in the world in education, compared with the Organization for Economic Co-operation and Development’s (OECD) Education GPS–which uses the Programme for International Student Assessment (PISA) to assess the reading, science, and math skills of 15-year-old students every three years–Italy ranked slightly below the OECD averages in reading, math, and science:

 - In reading, students in Italy averaged 476, a bit below the OECD country mean of 487.